U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Worcester Polytechnic Institute is 14:1, and the school has 65.2 percent of its classes with fewer than 20 students.
-The most popular majors at Worcester Polytechnic Institute include: Mechanical Engineering; Electrical and Electronics Engineering; Computer Science; Bioengineering and Biomedical Engineering; and Civil Engineering, General.
-The average freshman retention rate, an indicator of student satisfaction, is 94.2 percent.
+The student-faculty ratio at Worcester Polytechnic Institute is 14:1, and the school has 64.3 percent of its classes with fewer than 20 students.
+The most popular majors at Worcester Polytechnic Institute include: Mechanical Engineering; Electrical and Electronics Engineering; Chemical Engineering; Civil Engineering, General; and Bioengineering and Biomedical Engineering.
+The average freshman retention rate, an indicator of student satisfaction, is 95.3 percent.

 |Student gender distribution|